Exergetic Port-Hamiltonian Systems Modeling Language: Example: shunt motor

 where

 As already shown in~\cref{ex:motor_pattern}, the EPHS model is specified as an interconnection of two subsystems named $\mathtt{stator}$ and $\mathtt{rotor}$.
-The two systems share an electric energy domain represented by the junction with connected ports named $\mathtt{q}$.
+The two systems have a common electric energy domain represented by the junction with connected ports named $\mathtt{q}$.
 The kinetic energy domain of the rotor is represented by the junction with connected ports named $\mathtt{p}$.
 Both energy domains are exposed such that the motor model can be integrated into another system.
 The conversion between electric and kinetic energy in the rotor depends on the state of the magnetic energy domain of the stator, which is represented by the junction with connected state ports named $\mathtt{b_s}$.

 The interconnection pattern of the stator model is shown in~\cref{fig:stator}.
-The box $\mathtt{em}$ is filled by a reversible component that represents the coupling of the electric energy domain with port $\mathtt{q}$ and the magnetic energy domain with port $\mathtt{b_s}$.
-The box $\mathtt{coil}$ is filled by a storage component that represents the inductance of the stator coil, while the box $\mathtt{emloss}$ is filled by an irreversible component that represents its electric resistance.
-The box $\mathtt{env}$ is filled by an environment component whose thermal energy domain with port $\mathtt{s}$ absorbs the dissipated electromagnetic energy.
+Box $\mathtt{emc}$ is filled by a reversible component that represents the coupling of the electric energy domain associated with port $\mathtt{q}$ and the magnetic energy domain associated with port $\mathtt{b_s}$.
+Box $\mathtt{coil}$ is filled by a storage component that represents the inductance of the stator coil.
+Further, box $\mathtt{res}$ is filled by an irreversible component that represents the resistance of the coil.
+Finally, box $\mathtt{env}$ is filled by an environment component whose thermal energy domain associated with port $\mathtt{s}$ absorbs the dissipated electromagnetic energy.